SaiAshish9/Spring-Zipkin-Sleuth-Services-ServiceRegistry-Log-Tracing-API-Gateway-Hytsrix/README.md

 Using Hystrix Circuit Breaker we can visualise how much the api endpoints are failing and how much are getting successful.
 And which microservice is not working.

-Repeated configurations can be placed at config service.
+Repeated configurations can be placed at config service as it is not a best practice to include them at all the services.
 ```